Xperaz/OOP-Hard-Parts/Notes/6-Default_Prototype_Chain.md

+# Default Prototype Chain

 ## Object Default **Proto**

-JavaScript uses this proto link to give objects, functions, and arrays a bunch of bonus functionality.
+JavaScript uses this proto link to give objects, functions, and arrays extra functionalities.
 All objects by default have **proto** :

 ```
 const obj = {